-- Log on to the master server as administrator (Windows) or root (UNIX).
-1 - Start the NetBackup Administration Console. - If your site has more than one master server, choose the one on which you want to add the policy. - In the NetBackup Administration Console, select NetBackup Management > Policies.
-Then select Actions > New > Policy. - 5 In the Add a New Policy dialog box, in the Policy name box, type a unique name for the new policy. - Click OK.
-6 - In the Add New Policy dialog box, in the Policy type list, select SAP. - The SAP policy type does not appear in the drop-down list unless your master server has a license key for the database agent. - 8 Complete the entries on the Attributes tab. - See "About policy attributes" on page 38.
+- Log on to the master server as administrator (Windows) or root (UNIX). - Start the NetBackup Administration Console. - If your site has more than one master server, choose the one on which you want to add the policy. - In the NetBackup Administration Console, select NetBackup Management > Policies.
+Then select Actions > New > Policy. - In the Add a New Policy dialog box, in the Policy name box, type a unique name for the new policy. - Click OK.
+6 - In the Add New Policy dialog box, in the Policy type list, select SAP. - The SAP policy type does not appear in the drop-down list unless your master server has a license for the database agent. - 8 Complete the entries on the Attributes tab. - See "About policy attributes" on page 37.

 - 9 Add other policy information as follows: - Add schedules.
-See "About adding schedules to a NetBackup for SAP policy" on page 39. - Add clients.
-See "" on page 42. - Add scripts to the backup selections list.
-See "About backup selections for an SAP client" on page 43. - 10 When you have added all the schedules, clients, and backup selections you need, click OK.
+See "About adding schedules to a NetBackup for SAP policy" on page 38. - Add clients.
+See "Adding clients to a policy" on page 41. - Add scripts to the backup selections list.
+See "Adding NetBackup for SAP scripts to the backup selections list" on page 42. - 10 When you have added all the schedules, clients, and backup selections you need, click OK.